Upper Eyelid Surgery

 Our patients choose to have this procedure for both cosmetic reasons and to address functional issues.

 If you have heavy folds, wrinkles, sagging upper eyelid skin, extra skin above eyelids, or puffiness that continues to bother you, you may be an excellent candidate for an upper eyelid lift, hooded eyelid treatment, or eyelid tightening.

 See our eye lift before and after photos here.

 This procedure may not be suitable for you if you have chronic dry eye or eye diseases (e.g glaucoma).

 A small incision is made in the natural crease of the upper lid.

-After careful markings are made of the upper eyelid crease and the amount of skin to be excised, wto numb the area.
-Any excess skin and fat responsible for puffiness in the inner corners of the eyelid is removed with electrocautery.
+After careful markings are made of the upper eyelid crease and the amount of skin to be excised, we use local anesthesia to numb the area.
+Any excess skin and fat responsible for puffiness in the inner corners of the eyelid are removed with electrocautery.
 We then stitch the wound close and apply ointment over the incision.
-There are no bandages, however your vision may be temporarily slightly blurry from ointment.
+There are no bandages, however, your vision may be temporarily slightly blurry from the ointment.